kyang5/coursedescriptions/source/graduate/phdprep.rst

 * Pinky Sindhu.
 Toddler Activity Recognition using Machine Learning.
 Aug 2018.
 * Anne Zhao.
 A mobile app demonstrating sensory neural codes through an efficient coding of collected images and sounds.
 May 2017.
 * Ilona Shparii.
 Real-time fall detection and response on mobile phones using machine learning.
 May 2017.
 * Pichleap Sok.
-Activity Recognition for Incomplete Spinal Cord Injury Subjects using a Hidden Markov Model.
+Activity Recognition for Incomplete Spinal Cord Injury Subjects Using a Hidden Markov Model.
 May 2016.

 Back to :doc:`careerpaths`